Materials "Introduction to Algorithms", 3rd edition (CLRS), Cormen, Leierson, Rivest, and Stein + notes.

 |Graph Algorithms I: Undirected Graphs, Representation, Searching, Modelling.||1x1 · 4x1||Introduction to Graphs||CLRS intro to part VI + chap.
 22.1-22.4 + appendix B.4-B.5.||Graphs 1 · Graphs 2 · Graphs 3|

-The course has a single mandatory exercise.
+The course has a single mandatory exercise focusing on algorithm design and implementation.
 The mandatory exercise is done in small groups of 3, 2, or 1 students.
 The mandatory exercise runs from March 25 to April 18.

 Collaboration policy The mandatory exercise is subject to the following collaboration policy.
 The exercise should be done in groups of 3, 2, or 1 students.
 It is not allowed to collaborate with other groups on the exercises, except for discussing the text of the exercise with teachers and fellow students enrolled on the course in the same semester.
 Under no circumstances is it allowed to exchange, hand-over or in any other way communicate solutions or parts of solutions to the exercises to other people.
 It is not allowed to use solutions from previous years, solutions from similar courses, or solutions found on the internet or elsewhere.